aws-samples/sample-scalable-intelligent-document-processing-with-amazon-bedrock-data-automation/createbdaproject.md

 <img src="../../blob/main/assets/screenshots/AWS_Console_Screenshot_6_-_extraction_start.png" width="800" />

-* Click the “Generate Blueprint” button.
+* Click the “Generate blueprint” button.
 BDA will read the sample file, extract the keys and values, and create a new reusable Blueprint for Child Support Services Enrollment Forms.
-* Name the blueprint “child-support-services-enrollment-form-blueprint”
+* Name the blueprint “child-support-services-enrollment-form-blueprint” and click “Create blueprint”

 <img src="../../blob/main/assets/screenshots/AWS_Console_Screenshot_7_-_extraction_end.png" width="800" />

 * Click “Save and exit blueprint prompt”
-* Click “Add to Project” and “Add to existing project”, add add this new blueprint to our project named “my-idpdemo-project”.
+* Click “Add to project” and “Add to existing project”, add add this new blueprint to our project named “my-idpdemo-project”.
-* Click Generate result and review the extracted fields from the blueprint.
+* Click "Get result" and review the extracted fields from the blueprint.
 BDA will identify and extract most of the key fields from the form based on the initial prompt, fields where data is not present in the document will appear blank.
 If you need to extract specific fields that weren't automatically detected, you can either:

     - Refine your initial prompt with more precise wording, or
     - Choose 'Manually create blueprint' to explicitly define which fields you want to extract.